Harpers Ferry and Bolivar

 Events – The towns of Harpers Ferry and Bolivar play host to many events and activities for you to enjoy.

-The Flip Flop Festival, originally created to celebrate the hiking opportunities along the Appalachian Trail, has been expanded to include all outdoor activities.
-Enjoy live entertainment, vendors, kids’ activities, and a Flip Flop Thru-Hiker breakfast on April 27-28, 2019.
+Attend The Flip Flop Festival, an annual spring event originally created to celebrate the hiking opportunities along the Appalachian Trail, has been expanded to include all outdoor activities.
+Enjoy live entertainment, vendors, kids’ activities, and a Flip Flop Thru-Hiker breakfast.

 Not even ghosts want to leave Harpers Ferry!
 Those who aren’t afraid should try Ghost Tours of Harpers Ferry, which gives a haunting history of the town of Harpers Ferry.
 This thrilling experience is sure to give you goosebumps… or is that from the ghosts?